 Well Planned Curriculum

-• Statutory requirements: ensure they are understood and followed
+Statutory requirements: ensure they are understood and embedded into your programme of study

-• Consistency: Use your resources to ensure consistency of teaching across the year groups.
-Lessons should follow the same pedagogy and give teachers a starting point that they can them amend for their classes if need be.
+Consistency: Use your resources to ensure consistency of teaching across the year groups.
+Lessons should follow the same pedagogy and give teachers a starting point that they can then amend for their classes if need be.

 Number 6: